fetch150zy/super-mario/README.md

 ## How to run it?
 git clone git@github.com:Marszhewei/SuperMario.git
-and you just need to run the main.py file can start to play happily.
+you just need to run the main.py file and then you can start to play happily.
 (if you have installed the python environment)

 ### Everyone can modify and submit